 - Carefully remove the lint trap filter.

-- Vacuum the lint trap housing with the long and thin hose of your vacuum cleaner.
+- Vacuum the lint trap housing with your vacuum cleaner’s long and thin hose.

-- Use a special dryer duct brush to gently brush the lint trap housing after vacuuming.
-Use the drill on its lowest speed.
+- After vacuuming gently, use a special dryer duct brush to brush the lint trap housing.
+Use the drill at its lowest speed.
 Move the brush back and forth for more effective cleaning.

-- Move on to the ductwork and perform the same method of cleaning at both ends of the ducts.
+- Move on to the ductwork and perform the same cleaning method at both ends of the ducts.

 - If there is a wad of lint stuck in the middle of the duct that you can’t brush out or vacuum, try using a wire to fish it out.
 Be careful not to poke the duct wall with the wire, as this might cause leakage.